 Basically every form of social media has its own form of retargeting or tracking tool and tags, so be sure to look up your chosen social media network and your industry standards to make sure you have the best infrastructure in place.

 Implementing a pixel sounds complex, but we promise it’s not.
-There are some great YouTube videos and blogs that can walk you through the process.
+There are some great YouTube videos for implementing pixels and blogs about pixels that can walk you through the process.
 But it’s vital that you set these up before you run any ads.
 If you’ve already run social ads and you haven’t set this up yet, don’t despair.
 The best time is today!

 Now why is retargeting so important?
 Say a potential customer clicks on your ad.
 As soon as they land on your webpage with the Facebook tracking pixel active, the pixel matches them to their Facebook account.
 You can then retarget these people with an ad the next time they’re on Facebook.